mvdom/mvdom/README.md

 });
 ```

 `mvdom` is syntactically `es5` written (IE11 and above), and fit very well es2015 class/module model and is fully typed if you are using TypeScript.
-It can also be used the traditional 'es5' Object by registering "object archetype" and display views by name.

 ## Concept